martian-lang/martian-docs/content/advanced-features/index.md

 from all of the chunks into the single output of the stage.

 ## Job Management
-Broadly speaking, martian has two ways to run stage jobs.
+Broadly speaking, Martian has two ways to run stage jobs: Local Mode and Cluster Mode.

 ### Local Mode
 In local mode, stage jobs run as a child process of `mrp` on the same machine.